 I was invited to the night party which was excellent food, music and dancing.

-Sunday July 20th was a sunny evening but I watched Hugo directed by Martin Scorsese for a few minutes and had to continue watching.
-It was so beautifully and eloquently filmed and with such rich detail that I became immersed in the world of living at the Paris train station and did not care too much where the story was leading but the story grew stronger and more gripping.
+Sunday July 20th was a sunny evening but I watched a few minutes of Hugo directed by Martin Scorsese but had to continue watching.
+It was so beautifully filmed, a quality of magical eloquence and with such rich detail that I became immersed in the world of living at the Paris train station and did not care too much where the story was leading but the story grew stronger and more gripping.

 Ships sailing slowly through black night and stars.
 Barbosa "We're good and lost now. " They are trying to find the end of the world.
 "For certain you have to be lost to find the place that can't be found, elseways, everyone would know where it was. " Pirates of the Caribbean: At world's end.

 Luna "my mum always said 'Things we loose have a way of coming back to us in the end, not always in the way we expect.' " Harry Potter and the Order of the Phoenix.

 "Your mind will answer most questions if you learn to relax and wait for the answer. " William Burroughs.